 Detox is typically the first stage of addiction recovery.
 It’s the period of time when a person’s body returns to its normal function, as drugs and alcohol are naturally removed.
-After a long period of substance abuse, a person may experience uncomfortable withdrawal symptoms like intense cravings, mood swings and even nausea that can be tough to manage.
+After a long period of substance abuse, a person may experience uncomfortable withdrawal symptoms like intense cravings, mood swings, and even nausea that can be tough to manage.
 Depending on how severe the addiction is, detox can be unpredictable and even life-threatening without medical attention.

 It’s a big reason why talking to a medical professional about safe treatment options can be crucial.
 Medical detox is a level of care offered at Landmark Recovery.
 Patients are evaluated and given individualized treatment plans that best suit the severity of their addiction.
-The medical staff at Landmark’s rehab centers monitor patients around the clock for withdrawal symptoms, helping them stabilize their bodies.
+The medical staff at Landmark’s drug and alcohol rehab centers monitor patients around the clock for withdrawal symptoms, helping them stabilize their bodies.

 How detox affects your nutrition

 As a result of withdrawal from drugs or alcohol, people in recovery may experience feelings of nausea, irritability, or even diarrhea that can cause discomfort to their minds and bodies.
 These are symptoms the body experiences during detox.
 Fortunately, there are ways to ease these symptoms through nutrition.

 Many withdrawal symptoms may overlap when you decide to detox, but it’s still important to be able to identify them.
 The signs and severity of addiction are your body’s way of telling you what it needs to function correctly.
 Below are common withdrawal symptoms and dietary changes you can make to minimize the discomfort you may experience during detox.

 Each part of your body needs fluids to function properly.
 When you lose more fluids than you take in, you may experience dehydration.
 During detox, dehydration can be dangerous and cause health problems.
 Therefore, look out for the following signs that your body may be losing too many fluids: